emmanuelrondeau/qwery2/README.md

 ### Editors

 If you don't already have a code editor to work with this repository, I recommend [VS Codium](https://vscodium.com).
-We also have some helpers for VS Cod(ium) that suggests extensions you should install, to make your development experience better (and in my opinion, actually usable).
+We also have some helpers for VS Cod(ium) that suggests extensions you should install, to make your development experience better (and in my opinion, actually usable).i

+> [!info]
+> To have formatting work on global.css, you'll need to make sure you're on a prerelease version of Biome.js.
+See https://github.com/biomejs/biome-vscode/issues/388.

 ### Maintenance